Maternity clothing: Cultural trends

 Women in Eastern cultures, however, have maintained a much greater sense of modesty when it comes to maternity wear.
 In both the Islamic and Asian cultures, maternity wear is much less fitted, hemlines are longer and necklines higher.
 Modern Islamic maternity wear uses fabrics with brighter colours and bolder prints.
 Aside from cultural modesty, Chinese women have sometimes sought to hide their second pregnancy in less shapely clothes because Chinese policy has dictated that they can only have one child.
 In Chinese and Japanese cultures, there is a fear of radiation from devices such as computers and mobile phones, especially during pregnancy.
-Even though there is no evidence to support this (according to WHO), Asian maternity wear is often manufactured from “anti-radiation” fabrics.
+Even though there is no evidence to support this (according to WHO), Asian maternity wear is often manufactured from "anti-radiation" fabrics.

 Culturally in the US today, a few popular clothing brands have made everyday wear for pregnant women both fashionable and accessible.
 As the body is changing shape and therefore levels of comfort, most maternity clothing is made with Lycra and elastic for stretch and growth.
 For pants, the waistband is usually a thick layer of stretchy material that can be hidden by a shirt to give the pants a normal look.
 Depending on style and activity, tops often billow out to leave room for the belly and are made of varying cottons and elastic materials.

+As more women are pregnant when they marry, some manufacturers of maternity clothing and bridal gowns have begun producing wedding dresses that fit pregnant women.